-Figure 2.
-Accelerometer plus magnetometer block diagram
+Figure 2: Accelerometer plus magnetometer block diagram

 Accelerometer Plus Gyroscope

 Using a gyroscope in addition to an accelerometer yields the ability to smoothly measure rotation in 3D space, although the system can only yield orientation to some random horizontal global frame of reference.
 That is, the system has no sense of magnetic north.
 Computation of yaw is not supported by this configuration.